© 1988 Pi Arthur Stuart

 Since I am not familiar with this particular organization, I can offer little at this time.
 However, I would meet with my staff and others to see what ideas they had and what problems were being experienced.
 I would encourage them to examine their areas carefully and challenge them to find better ways.
 I would compare my past experience with current methods and promote, not demand, change where it appeared worthwhile.

 When I suspect that a change might produce beneficial results, I will propose it to my supervisor.
-If he concurs, that it appears reasonable, I would then do a justification analysis and discuss it with peers and other's impacted by it; I will then make the appropriate recommendation.
+If he or she concurs, that it appears reasonable, I would then do a justification analysis and discuss it with peers and other's impacted by it; I will then make the appropriate recommendation.
 If it is my decision to make, I'd discuss it with my staff and get their input.

 In my current position with the district, I have instituted and recommended several changes.
 I have recommended the establishment of a small construction crew to accomplish small scale renovation.
 This provided for better scheduling.
-I increased the staff, by reassignment, on the MRU's as well as promoted a second one.
+I increased the staff, by reassignment, on the Mobile Repair Units as well as promoted a second one.
 I believe this improved our service and by having staff assigned to one site there is less time spent on unproductive travel.

 Since there are, in general, many ways to accomplish a task, I work hard at making the system fit the individual.
 Don't force a left handed individual to do things with their right hand, when they can do it much better with their left.